 While the Panel accepts that the concept of persons acting in concert recognises a group as being the equivalent of a single person, the membership of such groups may change at any time.
 This being the case, there will be circumstances when the acquisition of an interest in shares by one member of a group acting in concert from another member will result in the acquirer of the interest in shares having an obligation to make an offer.
-Whenever a group acting rights in a company and as a result of an acquisition of an interest in shares to be interested in shares or more or, if already interested in shares carrying over 30%, acquires an interest in any other shares carrying voting rights, the factors which the Panel will take into account in considering whether to waive the obligation to make an offer include:
+Whenever a group acting rights in a company and as a result of an acquisition of an interest in shares to be interested in shares of the group a single member comes to be interested in shares carrying 30% or more or, if already interested in shares carrying voting rights, the factors which the Panel will take into account in considering whether to waive the obligation to make an offer include: